Tennessee

 Student Funding

-An Individualized Education Account (IEA) is funded at an amount equivalent to 100 percent of the state and local funds reflected in the state funding formula that would have gone to the student had he or she attended a zoned public school, plus special education funds to which the student would otherwise be entitled under the student’s Individualized Education Plan (IEP).
+The state funds the program through the school funding formula.
+An Individualized Education Account (IEA) is funded by state funds at an amount equivalent to 100% of the state and local funds reflected in the state funding formula that would have gone to the student had he or she attended a zoned public school, plus special education funds to which the student would otherwise be entitled under the student’s Individualized Education Plan (IEP).
+The state funds are subtracted from the amount otherwise payable to the school district where the student resides.
 Families receive IEA funds quarterly in an IEA debit card account during the 10 months of the school year.
 Funds can roll over each quarter, but at least half of the annual award amount must be spent by the end of the school year.
-Some funds require pre-approval from the state department of education.

 Student Eligibility

-Students qualify if they are eligible to enroll in kindergarten through 12th grade.
-They must also have an Individualized Education Plan (IEP) and have been diagnosed with one of the following: autism, deaf-blindness, a hearing impairment (including deafness), an intellectual disability, an orthopedic impairment, a traumatic brain injury, developmental delay, visual impairment (including blindness), and/or multiple disabilities.
-Additionally, students must either (1) have been enrolled in a Tennessee public school during the previous full school year, (2) be attending a Tennessee public school for the first time or (3) have received an IEA in the previous school year.
+Students qualify if they are eligible to enroll in kindergarten through 12th grade and have an Individualized Education Plan (IEP) with a primary or secondary diagnosis of one of the following: autism, deaf-blindness, hearing impairment (including deafness), intellectual disability, orthopedic impairment, traumatic brain injury, developmental delay, visual impairment (including blindness), or multiple disabilities.
+Additionally, students must either (1) have been enrolled in and attended a Tennessee public school for one full school year immediately preceding the school year in which they receive an IEA, (2) be enrolling in a Tennessee school for the first time, or (3) have received an IEA in the previous school year.
 After receiving an IEA, students can no longer be enrolled in a public school.

 EdChoice Expert Feedback